 Then there’s the crazy list of features that it manages to pack into its relatively compact size, including an adjustable seat, transducer hole, built in rod holders, and plenty of storage capacity.

-But that’s barely scratching the surface on what this outstanding fishing kayak offers, so I highly recommend checking it out in more detail.
+I felt right at home, and desperate to get it out on the water, but as we’ve barely scratched the surface on what this outstanding fishing kayak offers, I highly recommend checking it out yourself in more detail.

 Deck traction pads.

 Excellent, balanced performance.

 Choice of colors.

 One of the most stable fishing kayaks on the market, the SS127 is built for the apprehensive kayak angler looking for extra peace-of-mind on the water.
 And anyone who’s looking for the best fishing kayak when it comes to features, in general.

 The popular inflatables brand might be more commonly associated with mattresses and beach play boats, but their Pro series is well worth considering, not least because of what you get for the price.